3 Steps to Staking Tomatoes2 mins read

 Tomatoes are favourite amongst most gardeners to grow in their backyard.
-Since tomato plants can grow quite tall and large, they can have a tendency to fall over.
+Since tomato plants can grow quite tall and large, they can tend to fall over.
 Staking newly-planted tomatoes is a great solution to keep them from falling over and damaging the tomatoes.

 Advantages of staking tomatoes:

 ✓ It’s easier to prune and fertilise

 ✓ Vegetables are protected by being kept off the ground

 Step 1: Have Your Landscaping Materials Ready